Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Rooms & Creatures**

-* Make rooms more random.
 * Roseic gas should interact more directly with inhaling, and give a lower glamour score if only standing in it.
 * Add more Epsilon cores to vary the runs.
 Massive tongue-whip with interesting pathfinding, shockwave that causes kerosene explosions.
 * lotus incense. sacrifice a legendary to mark the room with a respawn/recall point.
 * a gardener room that is completely peaceful but gets ridiculously hectic if the player dares step on a flower.
 * A peaceful lake that becomes sinister while using roseic toxin.
 * A massive enemy over 9 tiles, composed of combined textures.
 Maybe in the Spire.
+Alpha, Ordered champion?
 * A joke room where a Harmonizer insists on the purity and the Sameness of the roguelike genre.
-Mention that all roguelikes are theoretically real-time due to the player having a limited mortal lifespawn, which the Harmony is exempt from.
+Mention that all roguelikes are theoretically real-time due to the player having a limited mortal lifespan, which the Harmony is exempt from.
 Only the Harmony can play true roguelikes.
 * Sugcha statues, that cause psychic damage when broken.
 * Pressurized glamorous toxin behind breakable glass that spreads through the room.

-**Lore**
+**Lore & Writing**

+* "Enemies" might not be the correct term to describe the world's entities...
 * Make InvTutorial sound less like a marketing pitch.
 * Rename Ipseity to Complexity/Value.
 * Harmonizers are invincible and ethereal outside the spire, because they can only harm their own.
 In the Spire you have a bit more power over them, as the influence of the environment makes you a little bit more like them.